COLORAMA RUN/WALK HUGE SUCCESS

 And many of the photos on this website were taken by

-John.
-He has also prepared and
+has also prepared and presented several powerpoint

-snowmaking committee's efforts to complete this ambitious
+to enhance the snowmaking committee's efforts to complete

-project in 4 years or less.
-In addition, he is the
+this ambitious project in 4 years or less.
+In

-overall head of the Snowmaking Committee, for both
+addition, he is the overall head of the Snowmaking

-fundraising and engineering.
-Finally, John designed
+Committee, for both fundraising and engineering.

-the snowmaking patch which accompanies thank you receipts
+Finally, John designed the snowmaking patch which

-for all donors to the snowmaking project.
-So, special
+accompanies thank you receipts for all donors to the

-thanks to the Lupos.
-(Lee
+snowmaking project.
+So, special thanks to the

-Borowski)
+Lupos.
+(Lee Borowski)

 Bob